forlond/phpunit-testing-tools/docs/psr_log.md

 The `TestLogger` collects all log messages when using the `LoggerInterface` methods.

-## Assertions
+## TestLogger

 ```php
 public function expect(string $level, Constraint|\Stringable|string $message, Constraint|array|null $context): self
 ```

-Use the method `expect` to expect that a log message will be collected.
+Use the method `expect` to assert that a log message will be collected.
 The `expect` order invocation is relevant, but it can be disabled by using the method `disableStrictSequence`.

 ---